PPilot2/PPilot2/README.md

 ### Improving the detection of penicillium in citrus sinensis with a CNN.

 ## [🖊️ Jotted](https://github.com/PPilot2/Jotted)
-### A file hub where you can create and edit files safely and securely.
+### A file hub where you can create and edit files safely and securely created with electron.
 ---

 ## 🎯 Let's Connect!